LeWolfYT/localscope/README.md

 font = "Arial" #font name or file path

 #music
+sound = True #will play sound
 musicmode = "playlist" #playlist or daytime daytheme = "/path/to/day/music.mp3"
 nighttheme = "/these/only/play/in/musicmode/daytime.mp3"
+musicdir = "/Users/pj/Downloads/weathermusic"
+manualmusic = False #in playlist mode this will make songs loop until you press minus

 musicdir = "/this/only/plays/in/playlist/mode/"

 ads = ["example ad 1", "example ad 2", "example ad 3", "example ad 4", "example ad 5"]
 adcrawltime = 10 #in seconds

+partnered = True #you can add your logo to the 7-day forecast logo = "/my/cool/logo.png"

+graphicalwidth = 840
+#change depending on image height. keep in mind that you have around 640px of vertical space and 1000px of horizontal space
+#for the contiguous usa, 840 works fine
 ```
 Right now, you can use this template as vars.py, changing the paths if needed.